 So what are you waiting for?
 Saving doesn’t have to be hard

 Thanks to CST Spark’s digital-first approach, you can open your RESP in just minutes, set up auto-contributions, and qualify for hundreds of dollars in government grants all through our website—without even having to leave your home.
 See, we told you saving for your children’s education is easier than you think.

-# Projected tuition costs of a 4-year university program are based on the annual average cost of tuition and compulsory fees across Canada for the previous school year and an assumed average annual increase of 1.7% based on the previous 5 year's average.
-Room and board are based on typical costs of residence with an average annual increase of 3.0%.
+#Projected tuition costs of a 4 year university program are based on the annual average cost of tuition and compulsory fees across Canada for the previous school year and an assumed average annual increase of 1.5% based on the previous 5 year’s average.
+Room and board are based on typical costs for residence with an average annual increase of 1.8% based on the previous 5 year's average.
 Projection includes the cost of entertainment, transportation and books adjusted using an annual inflation rate of 2%.
-Source: Statistics Canada 2019 and university websites.

 You just learned about:

 Ready to start saving?